andreitoma8/ERC721-Staking/README.md

 # ERC721Staking Smart Contract.
-### The goal is to create a Smart Contract where users can Stake their ERC721 Tokens and Owner can distribute rewards.
+###Smart Contract where users can Stake their ERC721 Tokens and Owner can distribute rewards.

 ### Smart Contract recieved a free exploratory audit by Marco form [Paladin Blockchain Security](https://paladinsec.co).
 All audit notes and issues can be found in their raw form over [here](https://gist.github.com/JorgeAtPaladin/cbbdd568925c3d86645509814f02ea32).
 All issues and recommendations were addressed but:`INFO: userStakeInfo reverts for users with a zero stake. this is not desirable for UI purposes.`